 Traveling to Iceland might cost you your savings, but that doesn’t mean you’ll end up spending more once you’re in the country.
-With plenty of natural wonder visits to fill up your itinerary, here are our top free attractions that you should include in your list.
+With plenty of natural wonder visits to fill up your itinerary, here are our top free attractions that you should include in your list to enjoy amazing tours for families.

 All photos are by WhateverThereWas team